7bits/advanced_backlogs/README.md

   and [advanced_roadmap](https://github.com/7bits/advanced_roadmap)
 - Set "Calculate the issue done ratio with" to "Use the issue status" in the administration settings page /settings?tab=issues
+- Sort order of issue statuses from starting to ending states in the administration settings page /issue_statuses